Skip to content

 Autocheck vs Carfax which one should you choose?

+When deciding which vehicle history report to buy between Carfax and Autocheck we generally recommend you purchase a Carfax.
+However, If you are buying a car from an auction or dealership then we say go with Autocheck as it contains exclusive auction data.
+If you are buying a car from an individual then go with Carfax as it includes maintenance reports.
+If you are buying a car in Canada, go with the carfax.ca report as it includes access to additional database and lien info.
 Both Autocheck and Carfax are direct competitors and either choice can be seen as an excellent alternative to one another.
 They are both the leaders in the industry.
-Whether to chose a Carfax or an AutoCheck report all depends on your individual needs and preferences.
-If you are buying a car from an auction or dealership then we say go with Autocheck as it contains exclusive auction data.
-If you are buying a car from an individual then go with Carfax as it includes maintenance reports.
-If you are buying a car in Canada, go with the carfax.ca report as it includes access to additional database and lien info.
-In the end, the safest choice is to buy both.
+Whether to choose a Carfax or an AutoCheck report all depends on your individual needs and preferences In the end, the safest choice is to buy both.
 The few extra dollars out of your car-buying budget will be well worth the peace of mind you will get by knowing that you have all the available information possible.
 If you are on a tight budget you can check for the latest AutoCheck vs Carfax discounts online.

 Side by Side Comparison Table of Autocheck vs Carfax (Pros vs Cons)